 There are instances when the contractor may suggest using a chemical solution to kill bacteria, fungi, and other contaminants.
 Before agreeing to have the contractor use the chemical solution, inquire for possible side effects first.

 Signs you need to consider professional air duct repair

 • Your utility bills are increasing.
 Your HVAC system will struggle to reach its peak efficiency if there are tears or holes in the ductwork.
 When this happens, your heating or cooling unit will also use more energy than usual.
-As your HVAC systems uses more energy, you are also paying more on your utility bills.
-When you start noticing that your bills are higher than usual, have a professional technical check the air ducts for damage and other issues.
+As your HVAC systems use more energy, you are also paying more on your utility bills.
+When you start noticing that your bills are higher than usual, have a professional technician check the air ducts for damage and other issues.

-When air duct repair is sufficient, you won’t have to consider replacement.
+When air duct repair is sufficient, you won’t have to consider a replacement.
 However, there are some instances when air duct repair is not enough to resolve the issue.

 When to consider air duct replacement